ashifulislam/Cricket-Player-Information-System/README.md

 A user can see the batsman information and bowling information.
 A user can also see the batsman and bowler's statistics.
 ## Prerequisites
-It is a c project.
+It is a project that was created by c programming language.
 As a result to complete my projects i needed to use Code Blocks IDE.
 ## Installation
 1. First of all i was going to official code blocks website that is http://www.codeblocks.org/
 2. Next step was going to download options